pyconll/pyconll/README.rst

 Sentence Tokens cannot be reassigned or reordered. ``pyconll`` focuses on editing CoNLL-U annotation rather than creating it or changing the underlying text that is annotated.
-If there is interest in this functionality area, please create a github issue for more visibility.
+If there is interest in this functionality area, please create a GitHub issue for more visibility.

 This package also is only validated against the CoNLL-U format.
 The CoNLL and CoNLL-X format are not supported, but are very similar.
 I